jerostax/Node-React_Emaily_App/README.md

 ### 9.1 - Refacto the promises with the async await syntaxe <a name="async-await">

-- Check async-await.js file in the addiotional-doc folder to know more about it
+- Check async-await.js file in the additional-doc folder to know more about it
 - We refacto the GoogleStrategy promise in the passport.js file like so :

 ```js